Can You Use a Plunge Router as a Drill Press? Detailed Explained

 FAQs About can you use a plunge router as a drill press

-How can you use a plunge router as a drill press?
+Can you use a plunge router as a drill press for metal?

 Last thing